freedomofpress/dangerzone/QA.md

   - [ ] Create a new development environment with Poetry.
   - [ ] Build the container image and ensure the development environment uses the new image.
-  - [ ] Download the OCR language data using `./install/common/download-tessdata.py`
+  - [ ] Download the necessary assets using `poetry run assets install`
   - [ ] Run the Dangerzone tests.
   - [ ] Build and run the Dangerzone .exe
   - [ ] Test some QA scenarios (see [Scenarios](#Scenarios) below).